Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

         :material-keyboard-outline: Press enter after typing `cmd`.

-        You should see a command prompt open in the directory.
+        A command prompt should open.

     2. You can also right click in the directory and select "Open in Terminal":